cameronblackburn/SmartAssistant/README.md

 Portfolio: [github.com/cameronblackburn](https://github.com/cameronblackburn)
 Contact E-mail: dev.cameronblackburn@outlook.com

-See [CONTRIBUTING.md](CONTRIBUTING.md) for coding conventions and style.
+See [contributing.md](contributing.md) for coding conventions and style.

 Personal project for the creation of a custom smart assistant with the goal of embedding to custom devices.

-CASE, the personal assistant will be able to function like any other smart\
- assistant, however, with the hopes of taking advantage of open-source code,\
- CASE will be able to parse inputs and provide custom GUI feedback for a range\
+CASE, the personal assistant will be able to function like any other smart assistant, however, with the hopes of taking advantage of open-source code, CASE will be able to parse inputs and provide custom GUI feedback for a range of features!
- of features!

 ---